dorothysyu/music-charts-warehouse/README.md

 pip install -r requirements.txt
 ```

-There should now be the necessary packages installed in your library (`[your venv directory]/Lib/site-packages` directory, if you decided to use a venv.)
+There should now be the necessary packages installed in your library (If you decided to use a venv, this would be your`[your venv directory]/Lib/site-packages` directory)

 Then, create a file named `chartsconfig.ini` in the `server/lib` directory.
-In it, you wil type:
+In it, you will type:

 ```ini
 [mysql]